reconsider...

 "I want the whole of Palestine, from the river to the sea" -- Palestinians elect Mahmoud Abbas as their new leader, but some refuse to take part, fearing he will give everything away.
 (01/10/2005)

-orange revolution - salon was a bit late picking this story up, with skimpy if sunnier coverage
+a bit late picking this story up, with skimpy if sunnier coverage

 Democracy inaction (11/30/2004) [contorts to connect Ukrainian election fraud to US election 'fraud']